-We have a client who is a vendor of parts – all kinds of parts – bolts, nuts, screws, fasteners, pipes, fittings.
-In fact, they have over 150,000 parts drawings that they needed to convert into 3D models in order to make them available over the Internet.
+At CAD/CAM Services We have a client who is a vendor of parts – all kinds of parts – bolts, nuts, screws, fasteners, pipes, fittings.
+They have over 150,000 parts drawings that they needed to convert into 3D models in order to make them available over the Internet.

-Additionally, none of these vendors and manufacturers had the in-house personnel available to spend hours, days, or in some cases months creating 3D models.
-Moreover, the projects were made more complex because the data for the 3D models came from a variety of sources:
+None of these vendors and manufacturers had the in-house personnel available to spend hours, days, or in some cases months creating 3D models.
+The projects were made more complex because the data for the 3D models came from a variety of sources: